-Credits: Credits 1 Notes: Notes \$125 Teacher Education Program fee is charged.
-Semester Offered: Semester Offered Offered fall and spring semesters.
+Credits 1 Semester Offered Offered fall and spring semesters.
+Notes \$125 Teacher Education Program fee is charged.

-EDU 112: Praxis Core Lab Math
+EDU 112 : Praxis Core Lab Math

 This lab will target students in becoming familiar with the format of the Praxis Core Exam along with the material covered on the exam, in honing specific math skills and strategies, and in reducing test anxiety.